involuting/involuting/README.md

 ### Currently working on:
 - Modern Soup (Still in major development)
 - Survival (Will be in development once Modern Soup has been completed)
+- Command API (Will be public once finished)
+- Bounty (Will be public once finished)

 ### GitHub Stats
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=jqntes&show_icons=true&theme=dark)